 I couldn’t let you leave without explaining the “missing sock” (or even the resulting Sherlock Holmes case of the mismatched socks!).
 For all of us who wash our clothes, we somehow find a sock is “missing” after everything comes out of the dryer.
 Why?

-Well, that I have no answer for except for another fun analogy which I will tie in to Buddhism.
+Well, that I have no answer except for another fun analogy that I will tie into Buddhism.

-Perhaps that missing sock was actually a Bodhisattva when it was last on your feet…keeping you warm, cushioning your steps, etc. Now it has become a Buddha and no longer is confined into the cycle of birth and death (our washing machine) and thus no longer aggregates into anything (Nirvana / Parinirvana).
+That missing sock was a Bodhisattva when it was last on your feet…keeping you warm, cushioning your steps, etc. Now it has become a Buddha and no longer is confined into the cycle of birth and death (our washing machine) and thus no longer aggregates into anything (Nirvana / Parinirvana).

 Now excuse me while as I head over to my washer and dryer to meditate on the five aggregates…